VoidOne-App/VoidOne/README.md

 - Non-blocking UI
 - Failure-tolerant network operations

-Online metadata should enhance the experience without becoming a mandatory dependency for basic local functionality.
+Metadata should enhance the library without becoming a mandatory dependency for basic local functionality.

 ---